pwinckles/card-game-rules/traditional/tarot/Droggn.md

 - **Super** 80 points plus 1 point per card-point over 37

 Pagat Ultimo is evaluated independently of who won the game.
 The team that wins or loses the final trick with the Pagat is awarded or pays 20 points if it was announced or 10 points if it was unannounced.
 Additionally, if the Pagat is lost in a trick other than the final trick, then the team that played the Pagat loses 5 points.
 The opponents pay and receive points equally.
 For example, if one of them lost the Pagat in an early trick, then they'd both owe the declarer 5 points apiece.

+Super Mord scores a flat 167, or 187 if the Pagat or the Fool were displayed.

 ## References